Which city is cheaper, Saint Louis or New Orleans?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Saint Louis and New Orleans during the summer are popular places to visit.
-The music scene and the family-friendly experiences are the main draw to New Orleans this time of year.
+The city activities, the music scene, and the family-friendly experiences are the main draw to New Orleans this time of year.
+Furthermore, many travelers come to Saint Louis for the family-friendly experiences.

 New Orleans is around the same temperature as Saint Louis in the summer.
-The temperature in New Orleans is usually 82°F (28°C) in July, and Saint Louis stays around 81°F (27°C).
+The daily temperature in New Orleans averages around 82°F (28°C) in July, and Saint Louis fluctuates around 81°F (27°C).

 In Saint Louis, it's very sunny this time of the year.
 It's quite sunny in New Orleans.
 In the summer, New Orleans often gets less sunshine than Saint Louis.
 New Orleans gets 264 hours of sunny skies this time of year, while Saint Louis receives 309 hours of full sun.